License Renewal - FAQ's

-Unofficial copies of transcripts are acceptable.
+NO, unofficial copies of transcripts are acceptable.

 23. How do I document multiple classes from one college transcript on the Master Record Form?

-In the event that you are claiming multiple classes from one transcript, you only need to submit one copy of the transcript, but you must list each class separately on the Master Record Form.
+If you are claiming multiple classes from one transcript, you only need to submit one copy of the transcript, but you must list each class separately on the Master Record Form.

 24. If my name does not match the name on my teaching license because I have been married, what should I do?

 Contact the Professional Educator Licensing & Standards Board.

 25. If my license does not expire for another year or two, can I still submit hours in a non-renewal year to start the process?

 MACS encourages people to "get ahead of the game" and submit hours in non-renewal years.
 However, policy requires a minimum of 50 hours be submitted at a time, and you may only submit hours once per year for review in non-renewal years.

 26. If I meet all requirements and amass all of my hours early, can I get relicensed early?